thomasjgx/collabor8/README.md

 ### Configuring riak on the master or the first computer to be setup
-riak-admin bucket-type create consensus '{"props":{"datatype":"map"}}' riak-admin bucket-type activate consensus
+riak-admin bucket-type create consensus '{"props":{"datatype":"map"}}'

+riak-admin bucket-type activate consensus

 ### Things to do
-Ensure that all riak nodes in the network are part of the same cluster i.e riak-admin cluster join riak@-master-node- Ensure riak master node as planned and committed the riak nodes
+Ensure that all riak nodes in the network are part of the same cluster i.e riak-admin cluster join riak@-master-node- Ensure riak master node has planned and committed the riak nodes

 ### How to use
 Add node details to riak node